DizzyTom/EvaluationQtPython/README.md

 # EvaluationQtCMake
-This is a client application developed based  on Qt and CMake.
+This is a client application developed based  on PySide6(Qt) framework.